-These instructions cover the steps required to send email through SMTP2Go on the more recent Apple iPhones (ie, running the operating system iOS 12 and later).
+These instructions cover the steps required to send email through SMTP2GO on the more recent Apple iOS mobile devices (ie, running the operating system iOS 12 and later).

 These instructions will help you to:

 – Set up a new SMTP2GO mail account on your device, and/or

 – Change any or all of your existing mail accounts on your device, to take advantage of SMTP2GO’s superior delivery systems

 While the screenshots below feature iPhone screens, the instructions are fundamentally the same for the newer iPads.

 If you need specific assistance with a different iPhone or iPad version that does not align with these instructions, please reach out to our support team who will help further.

 To get into your mail accounts, you first need to select ‘Settings’ from the main screen in your iPhone: